 Day 338: Cabanaconde, Peru

 I was really excited about climbing down Colca Canyon.
-I was with people really great people who loved hiking and the outdoors.
+I was with people really great people who loved hiking and the outdoors and this was considered one of the best hiking spots.
 When they decided that instead of 3 hours we would do a 2 day hike in and around the villages I was excited to be part of this.

 I wanted to prove that I could be a hiker.